Clem12358/Biases-in-Action/README.md

 ### For Participants
 - Bilingual support (English/French)
 - Clean, modern UI with intuitive navigation
+- Playful hamster loading animation that subtly carries the anchor
+- Fake calibration KPI (reaction time) to conceal the anchoring cue
 - Personal results with bias strength indicator
 - Downloadable CSV of individual results
 - Educational explanation of what happened